codyjrivera/ids-artifact/README.md

-## Supporting artifact for "Predictable Verification using Intrinsic Definitions of Data Structures"
+## Supporting artifact for "Predictable Verification using Intrinsic Definitions"
 by Anonymous Authors, 2023.

 # Dependency Overview
 - Boogie 3.0.5
-- Z3 4.12.2
+- Z3 4.13.0
+- Dafny 4.4.0

 # Instructions
 1. Make sure you have Z3 installed.
 A quick way to install Z3, using a Python installation,